Car Lease vs. Buy Calculator

 What happens if I end a lease early?

-Early termination is expensive - typically the remaining payments plus a termination fee, minus market value.
-Lease transfers (via sites like Swapalease) let another person take over your lease.
-If market value exceeds the residual, you may be able to sell or trade in to cover the payoff.
-This is one of the biggest hidden costs of leasing that the monthly payment does not reflect.
+Early termination is expensive - usually remaining payments plus a fee, minus market value.
+This is one of the biggest hidden costs of leasing not reflected in the monthly payment.